ptsteadman/notebook/essays/gray-man-style.md

 possesses the skills, ability and intent to blend into any situation or surrounding without standing out, concealing his or her true skills, ability, and intent from others."
-[3] The term "gray man" is currently used by survivalists who believe that dressing and acting "gray" will increase their chances of survival if shit hits the fan (SHTF).
+[3] The term "gray man" is currently used by survivalists who believe that dressing and acting "gray" will improve their chances if shit hits the fan (SHTF).

 ![http://1.bp.blogspot.com/-bnafMWoHa14/TkGtKMEGBmI/AAAAAAAAASY/2EmCypBbNfU/s400/Slide1.gif](http://1.bp.blogspot.com/-bnafMWoHa14/TkGtKMEGBmI/AAAAAAAAASY/2EmCypBbNfU/s400/Slide1.gif)

 For example, promoters of gray man style believe that overt tactical gear is a "shoot-me-first" signal, and instead prefer multi-modal dress that will help them avoid attention until it's time to use force.
-A gray man wouldn't want to be carrying one of the "bug out bags" discussed in a recent NYT article, because the bags mentioned include obvious military features like MOLLE panels, hydration bladders, and camouflage.
-[25] The gray man prefers to carry his weapons and supplies in a dorky messenger bag like the Vertex EDC Satchel [8], designed to 'blend into everyday life' while still holding ballistic inserts and allowing for rapid firearm draws.
+A gray man wouldn't want to be carrying one of the "bug out bags" discussed in this recent NYT article [25], because the bags mentioned include obvious military features like MOLLE panels, hydration bladders, and camouflage.
+The gray man prefers to carry his weapons and supplies in a dorky messenger bag like the Vertex EDC Satchel [8], designed to 'blend into everyday life' while still holding ballistic inserts and allowing for rapid firearm draws.

 Over the past few months, I've also come to see "gray" as an emergent (but unspoken) political identity.
 The gray man tries to seem politically normal